aashiqumar/porfolio-website/README.md

 This website was designed in order to represent my personal portfolio.
 Currently a beta version has been uploaded to my domain aashiqumar.com, soon the site will be upgraded to have some advance graphics.

++UPDATE NEWS+

+The news version will consist totally new UI and some backend coding with Firebase.
+The website is to going to look very cool and will undergo an new design makeover.
+Stay Tuned.

+- Umar

 The Full Version & High End version will be coming soon.